 Grants from the Hart Family Fund for Small Towns are intended to encourage preservation at the local level by providing seed money for preservation projects in small towns.
 These grants help stimulate public discussion, enable local groups to gain the technical expertise needed for particular projects, introduce the public to preservation concepts and techniques, and encourage financial participation by the private sector.

 Grants from the Hart Family Fund for Small Towns generally range from $2,500 to $10,000.
 The selection process is very competitive.
 The review process is generally completed within three months of the application deadline, and applicants are notified via email once the review process is complete.

 The application deadline is May 1, 2014.Eligible ApplicantsGrant ConditionsEligible ActivitiesIneligible ActivitiesEligible ExpensesIneligible ExpensesCriteriaHow to ApplyApplication

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Hart Family Fund for Small Towns.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Hart Family Fund for Small Towns.
 To learn more about Forum and to join today, visit our website.

 - Public agencies and nonprofit organizations in towns with a population of 5,000 or less are eligible.